gvwilson/thirdbit/src/fiction/bear/index.md

 She didn't feel like gushing about him the way Sensy seemed to want to gush about Rash
-(at least, when she wasn't complaining about him being such a goof), but she didn't want to leave Ghorahj just yet.
+(at least, when she wasn't complaining about him being such a goof), but she didn't want to leave Ghohraj just yet.

 She stood and brushed her hands on her trousers.
 Granna Fee had been fond of saying that